sunfounder/ezblock3/docs/source/programming_page.rst

 .. image:: img/sp210805_150436.png

-You can save/open projects and create/import libraries (see :ref:`How to Use Library Function?` for details) in the Menu.
+You can save/open projects and create/import libraries (see :ref:`library_function` for details) in the Menu.

 **TIPS**